DragonSenses/Algorithms/LeetCode/71-simplify-path/problem.md

 - A stack is employed to keep track of the directory names, handling special cases for `.` and `..`.
 - The final simplified path is constructed by joining the stack elements with a `/`.

+## **Complexity Analysis**

+### Key Points

+- **Efficiency**: The algorithm efficiently handles the path simplification process by splitting the path and using a stack to manage directory names.
+- **Scalability**: Both the time and space complexities are linear, making the algorithm scalable for large input paths.
+- **Simplicity**: Using a stack provides a straightforward way to handle the navigation commands (`.`, `..`, and directory names) and construct the simplified path.

+### Assumptions

+- Let `N` be the length of the original path.

 ### **Time Complexity**: `O(N)`